omgwarrior/observability-architect-strategy/README.md

 # Enterprise Observability Strategy

-Welcome to the Observability Architect Strategy repository.
-This repo outlines a scalable, vendor-neutral observability framework designed for cloud-native and hybrid environments.
+This repository outlines a scalable, vendor-neutral observability framework designed for cloud-native and hybrid environments.
 It includes instrumentation guides, alerting strategies, KPI dashboards, and a roadmap for enterprise adoption.

 ## Goals
 - Achieve unified telemetry across metrics, logs, traces, and events